In the name of ALLAH, the most beneficient, the most merciful

 Write a response in which you discuss what questions would need to be answered in order to decide whether the recommendation is likely to have the predicted result.
 Be sure to explain how the answers to these questions would help to evaluate the recommendation.

-The following appeared in an editorial in a local newspaper.
+The following appeared as an editorial in the student newspaper of Groveton College.

 Write a response in which you discuss what specific evidence is needed to evaluate the argument and explain how the evidence would weaken or strengthen the argument.